damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/partner-marketing/index.html.md

 - Links: GitLab integration/partner page & partner website
 - ROI - Track click-through to partner website and provide partner with metrics

-Submit to the 8th and 22nd of the month newsletter issue in the marketing project
+Submit to the 8th and 22nd of the month newsletter issue in the marketing project.
+Request that partner features segment in their newsletter if possible.